fontello/svgpath/README.md

    `0.000000000000023`.
 So, you have to call .round(x) again.
 See example above.

-### .iterate(function [, keepLazyStack]) -> self
+### .iterate(function(segment, index, x, y) [, keepLazyStack]) -> self

 Apply iterator to all path segments.

-Each iterator receives `segment`, `index`, `x`, `y` params.
+- Each iterator receives `segment`, `index`, `x` and `y` params.
   Where (x, y) - absolute coordinates of segment start point.
+- Iterator can modify current segment directly (return nothing in this case).

-Also, you iterator can return array of new segments, that should replace current one.
-On empty array current segment will be deleted.
+- Iterator can return array of new segments to replace current one (`[]` means that current segment should be delated).

-If seconnd param `keepLazyStack` set to `true`, then iterator will not evaluate stacked transforms prior to run.
+If second param `keepLazyStack` set to `true`, then iterator will not evaluate stacked transforms prior to run.
+That can be useful to optimize calculations.

 Authors